rahul-gharat/dronahq-docs/docs/org-management/set-up-branding.md

 :::info Self-hosted exclusive

-For the self-hosted instance the `Creator Portal` is also custom branded in the similar fasion as the `End-user Portal`.
+For the self-hosted instance the `Creator Portal` is also custom branded in the similar fashion as the `End-user Portal`.
 In the cloud version only the `End-user Portal` will be custom branded.

 :::